 It is important to realize the SBA does not loan money.
 A traditional lender, such as a bank, loans the money.
 The SBA then guarantees a portion of the loan, between 30%-90% depending on the loan type.
 This is similar to being a loan co-signer.

 For example, every SBA 504 Loan is made in partnership with a Certified Development Corporation (CDC), the SBA, and a lender.
 The lender provides up to 50% of the financing.
 Community Business Finance provides up to 40% of the financing, while the borrower's contribution can be as low as 10%.
-Community Business Finance provides funding via the sale of a 10-year or 20-year federally insured bond that is sold to private investors.
+Community Business Finance provides funding via the sale of a 10, 20 or 25-year federally insured bond that is sold to private investors.
 These bonds are backed by the SBA and fully guaranteed by the U.S. Treasury.

 A bank or other lender contributes 50% of the total project cost, Community Business Finance contributes 40% which is backed by the SBA, and the borrower contributes a 10% down payment.
 This means there are two loans.